SmarterApp/RDW_Documentation/docs/Troubleshooting.md

 For additional IRiS documentation please refer to [IRiS in RDW](../deploy/IRIS.AWS.md) and [TDS IRIS](https://github.com/SmarterApp/TDS_IRIS).

+<a name="unofficial-api></a>
+### Unofficial API
+There are a number of API end-points that support the reporting webapp.
+These end-points are not official and may change without notice.
+However, some of them can be useful for diagnosing issues.
+In general to use these, you must log into the reporting system and then, in the same browser session, navigate to the appropriate end-point.

 <a name="user-context></a>
 #### User Context
-If there is ever a question about a user's permissions there is a trick for getting some additional information: log in with the user credentials then, in the same browser session, navigate to https://reporting.smarterbalanced.org/api/reporting-service/user.
+To get metadata about the user's context: navigate to https://reporting.smarterbalanced.org/api/reporting-service/user.
 This should return a JSON payload that includes some useful context information about the user.
 For example:
 ```json
 {
   "firstName": "MixedRoles",